MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 ## In-source suppression and the SuppressMessage attribute

 In-source suppression (ISS) uses the <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute to suppress a warning.
 You can add the <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute to the source file close to the code segment that generated the warning.
-You can either type it, or use the shortcut menu on a warning in the **Error List** to add it automatically.
+You can either type it, or select a warning in the **Error List** and use the shortcut menu to add it automatically.

 The <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute is a conditional attribute, which is included in the metadata of your managed code assembly.
 This attribute is included only if the `CODE_ANALYSIS` compilation symbol is defined at compile time.

-In C++/CLI, use the macros `CA_SUPPRESS_MESSAGE` or `CA_GLOBAL_SUPPRESS_MESSAGE` in the header file to add the attribute.
+In C++ and CLI code only, use the macros `CA_SUPPRESS_MESSAGE` or `CA_GLOBAL_SUPPRESS_MESSAGE` in the header file to add the attribute.

-If you migrate a project to Visual Studio 2019, you might see a large number of code analysis warnings.
+If you migrate a project to the latest version of Visual Studio, you might see a large number of code analysis warnings.
 If you aren't ready to fix the warnings, you can suppress all of them by selecting **Analyze** > **Build and Suppress Active Issues**.

 > [!NOTE]
 > Don't use in-source suppressions on release builds, to prevent shipping the in-source suppression metadata accidentally.

 ### SuppressMessage attribute

-If you select **Suppress** from the context or right-click menu of a code analysis warning in the **Error List**, a <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute is added either in your code or to the project's global suppression file.
+If you select **Suppress** from the context or context menu of a code analysis warning in the **Error List**, Visual Studio adds a <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute either in your code or to the project's global suppression file.

 The <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute has the following format: